ballerburg9005/android-tvbox-2-linux-pc-and-server/compile-kernel.md

 Compiling the Kernel from Libreelec
 ===================================

 The best and easiest way to compile a kernel yourself is to use the Libreelec source.
-For Amlogic, use the specific Github repository mentioned on http://linux-meson.com .
+For Amlogic, use the specific Github repository mentioned on http://linux-meson.com (seems to make little difference).
 Stick to the manual on the Libreelec website.

 TODO: Find out what Libreelec does special, compared to compiling just compiling the kernel.

-- initramfs might contain SOC specific initialization steps
+- initramfs might contain SOC specific initialization steps? -> haven't found anything
 - has optimized and working kernel config
 - toolchains for cross-compilation not in actual kernel?
 - busybox etc. for initramfs are compiled as well